SSV-embedded/TinyML_IR-Sensor/README.md

 2) Convert the model

     Secondly, we convert the model by using the TFLiteConverter.
-The tflite model is saved as IR_Sensor.tflite.
+The tflite model is saved as `IR_Sensor.tflite`.

     ```python
     converter = tf.lite.TFLiteConverter.from_keras_model(model)